The Birth of Paramount Records: New York Recording Laboratories’ 1917 Incorporation Papers

 One of the most persistent myths surrounding the New York Recording Laboratories (makers of Paramount records) is that the company was never legally incorporated.
-The misconception stems in part from testimony in a 1936 lawsuit (Wisconsin Chair Co. v.
+This misconception stems in part from testimony in a 1936 lawsuit (Wisconsin Chair Co. v.
 I. G. Ely Co., 91 S.W.
 2d 913), in which it was stated — erroneously, as we now know — that NYRL “is not and was not at any time a corporation, a partnership, or an individual.”

 However, NYRL was indeed incorporated — in Port Washington, Wisconsin, on July 2, 1917 — as the notarized copy of the incorporation filing shown below confirms.
 This oversized document (from an early photostat, courtesy of Randy Stehle) is too large and faded to be easily legible online, so we’ve transcribed the most relevant portions at the end of the article.